Please join us in celebrating Talbot Soroptimists’ 50 Years of Service as we honor this year’s

 Pre-registration by February 15, 2014 is required and space is limited to twenty five teams.

 We encourage you to name your team to challenge Deb's Divas, The Jigsaw Jugglers, Wilken's Warriors and Bob's Blue Crabs.
 And don't worry, we'll help place those individuals who sign up and would like to be a part of a team.

 Girls’ Night Out 2013

-On Friday, October 25th, Soroptimist International of Talbot County will hold our Eighth Annual “Best For Women” Girls’ Night Out Dinner & Fashion Show at Milestone at 5:30 p.m.
-Look for BINGO, Fashion and Vendors.
+On Friday, October 25th, Soroptimist International of Talbot County held our Eighth Annual “Best For Women” Girls’ Night Out Dinner & Fashion Show at Milestone at 5:30 p.m. with BINGO, Fashion and shopping.

 Co Chairs: Elizabeth Devlin, Terri Hiner and Ruth Sullivan